 Jordan Belfort is still living a luxurious lifestyle and running a successful career after prison.
 He is also a coach, trainer, and motivational speaker by profession.

-The 58-year-old runs his new business Global Motivational Inc. since 2014, which keeps him busy for at least three weeks out of a month.
-He charges a hefty amount of $30,000 to $75,000 per engagement speaking fees and over $80,000 per sales seminar fee.
+The 58-year-old has run his new business Global Motivational Inc. since 2014, which keeps him busy for at least three weeks out of a month.
+He charges a hefty $30,000 to $75,000 per engagement speaking fees and over $80,000 per sales seminar fee.

 Jordan Belfort seems to be doing well as despite having a net worth in the negative figure and being technically bankrupt, he still lives a lavish life.

-Insider Edition got to know that he still has multiple residence places, including an ocean-facing comfy house in California and a 5-bedroom Lake Tahoe mansion that he rents out eventually.
+Insider Edition learned that he still has multiple residence places, including an ocean-facing comfy house in California and a 5-bedroom Lake Tahoe mansion that he rents out eventually.

-He is also engaged and to be married to Anne Koppe, which makes us question if there was justice in Belfort’s case.
+He is also engaged and married to Anne Koppe, which makes us question if there was justice in Belfort’s case.